BFriedland/network_tools/README.md

 http_server.py

-    An HTTP server program.
+    An HTTP server program that provides access to files in a directory.

-    It returns the URI of whatever request string it is handed through a socket, but only if the request is properly formatted for an HTTP/1.1 GET request.
+    When called with /webroot/ or /webroot/images as the URI, it will return an HTML-formatted directory listing.
+    When called with the path of a file in the directory, it will return the contents of that file as a binary.

     Dependencies include gevent and Python 2.7

-    There are only internal calls, all of which are under development.
+    There are ten global functions, all of which are internal to the server's operation, and one class, also internal.

+        return_listing_of_this_directory()

+        return_requested_file_or_directory()

+        return_ok_http_file_or_directory_response()

+        handle(), which runs the server's request-response cycle.

+        The following error code formatting functions, used internally: return_file_not_found()
+            return_error()
+            return_unsupported_version()
+            return_method_not_allowed()
+            return_http_ok()

+        HTTPRequestParser(BaseHTTPServe.BaseHTTPRequestHandler), for parsing
+            HTTP requests.

+            send_error() overwrites BaseHTTPServer.BaseHTTPRequestHandler's
+                previous send_error method.

+        run_server(), starts the program.
+Executed when the file is run.